Resources & Facilities – Field Stations

-Kent Island is a major seabird breeding ground.
+Three Islands is a major seabird breeding ground.
 Its location makes it a concentration point for migrating birds in spring and fall.
 The famous Fundy tides create excellent opportunities for the study of marine biology.
-The island also features a variety of terrestrial habitats.
-In 2005, the College acquired neighboring Hay and Sheep Islands to help preserve the unique environment offered by the Scientific Station.
+Three Islands also features a variety of terrestrial habitats.

-Although formal courses are not offered at the station, students from Bowdoin and other institutions select problems for investigation on Kent Island during the summer and conduct independent field work with the advice and assistance of a faculty director.
+Although formal courses are not offered at BSS, students from Bowdoin and other institutions select problems for investigation at Three Islands during the summer and conduct independent field work with the advice and assistance of a faculty director.
 Students have the opportunity to collaborate with faculty members and graduate students from numerous universities and colleges.
-Three-day field trips to Kent Island are a feature of Bowdoin’s courses in ecology and ornithology.
+Three-day field trips to BSS are a feature of Bowdoin’s courses in ecology and ornithology.

 Coastal Studies Center

 The Coastal Studies Center occupies a 118-acre coastal site that is twelve miles from the campus on Orr’s Island and known as Thalheimer Farm.
 The Center is devoted to interdisciplinary teaching and research in archaeology, marine biology, terrestrial ecology, ornithology, and geology.

 The Center’s facilities include a marine biological laboratory with flowing seawater for laboratory observation, a pier facility located on Harpswell Sound, and a terrestrial ecology laboratory.
 These facilities play an active role in Bowdoin’s programs in biology, earth and oceanographic science, and environmental studies, and the site has been widely used for studio art courses.
 In addition, the centrally located farmhouse provides seminar and kitchen facilities where classes from all disciplines can gather in a retreat-like atmosphere that encourages sustained, informal interaction among students and faculty members.

 The Coastal Studies Center site is surrounded on three sides by the ocean and encompasses open fields, orchards, and old-growth spruce-fir forest.
 A 4.5-mile interpretive trail runs through the site, offering students and the local community a glimpse into the cultural and natural history of the property and surrounding coastal waters.